The Stigma of Poverty: In Conversation With Rebecca de Souza

 The story/stories of the “black welfare queen” is a good case study to explore who wins and who loses in a racialized system.
 Historically, the black welfare queen trope can be traced to discourses used by Reagan in his campaign rallies in 1976 and during his presidency.
 Reagan regaled his audiences with stories of women who were defrauding the welfare system and living the high life.
 In one particular speech, Reagan told the story of the “Cadillac-driving Chicago welfare queen,” who had “eighty names, thirty addresses, twelve social security cards” and was collecting veteran’s benefits on four nonexistent deceased husbands.
 In his depictions, the welfare queen was a con artist, lazy, and black — and unashamed of taking money from hardworking citizens.
 The queen, Linda Taylor, may have existed but as Josh Levin points out in an article at Slate, by propping her up as a villain, “Reagan marked millions of America’s poorest people as potential scoundrels, and fostered the belief that welfare fraud was a nationwide epidemic that needed to be stamped out.”
 In fact, SNAP fraud rates are lower than any other government program, and this story which Reagan told the year before I was born is still alive and well today in food pantry spaces and the public sphere.

-The Reader: In the 1980s, Ronald Reagan cut federal school lunch budgets by a billion dollars and proposed that ketchup is a vegetable in order to meet nutritional standards — a precursor to the “pizza is a vegetable” debate of 2011.
+The Editors: In the 1980s, Ronald Reagan cut federal school lunch budgets by a billion dollars and proposed that ketchup is a vegetable in order to meet nutritional standards — a precursor to the “pizza is a vegetable” debate of 2011.
 How do free and reduced lunch programs reflect the neoliberal stigma evident in food pantries?
 In what ways could they be better executed?

 RdS: Fifteen years ago Marion Nestle warned us about why we need to be wary of the USDA’s dietary guidelines, and the “pizza is a vegetable” debate is a fine example of this.
 There is a major conflict of interest created by the USDA’s dual mandate to protect agricultural interests and advise the public about healthy diets.
 The USDA subsidizes and provides price supports for sugar, corn, and milk and other commodity foods each of which are supported by strong lobbies, so how can we expect sound dietary advice from these quarters?
 The National School Lunch Program (NSLP) falls into this same category of a program that suffers a conflict of interest.
 The program is meant to help families cope with hunger and food insecurity through the school year — and it does, but this is just one of the reasons the program exists.
 The program is set up primarily as a means to subsidize the industrial food system.
 With regards to food, sending cheaper foods to schools via the NSLP pipeline means less funding for that program and the power to cut funding for the program — and of course this cheap food is easily available.